Azure/azure-cli/doc/cli_subprocess_guidelines.md

 ### Best practices in subprocess use cases

-The following sections discuss some secure coding conventions that, when implemented, can help protect CLI applications from command injection vulnerabilities when calling subsystems through `subprocess`.
+The following sections discuss some secure coding conventions that, when implemented, can help protect CLI applications from command injection vulnerabilities when using `subprocess` module.

 #### Proper input validation and sanitization